What is a 922(g)(1) gun crime?

-What does it mean for a felon to have a gun?
+What does it mean to “possess” a firearm mean?

 Definition of “possession” in a 922(g)(1) gun case.